Daymenion/Unified_MathSolver_InteriorDesigner_MusicGenerator_App/workflows/interior_design_workflow.md

 - Focus on space, light, and form rather than objects
 ```

-## Workflow Explanation
+## Enhanced Workflow Explanation

 1. **Image Input Processing**
-   - The user uploads an image of a room
+   - The user uploads an image of a room or selects a sample image
    - System validates the image for quality and content
    - Image is preprocessed for optimal processing (resolution adjustment, normalization)